 In March 2020, the FASB issued ASU 2020-04, Reference Rate Reform (Topic 848): Facilitation of the Effects of Reference Rate Reform on Financial Reporting ("ASU 2020-04") and also issued subsequent amendments to the initial guidance (collectively, "Topic 848").
-Topic 848 is effective for all entities as of March 12, 2020, through December 31, 2022, and provides optional guidance for contract modifications and certain hedging relationships associated with the transition from reference rates that are expected to be discontinued.
-The Company will adopt Topic 848 when relevant contracts are modified upon transition to alternative reference rates.
-The Company does not expect the adoption of Topic 848 to have a material impact on the Company's Condensed Consolidated Financial Statements.
+Topic 848 is effective for all entities as of March 12, 2020, through December 31, 2024, and provides optional guidance for contract modifications and certain hedging relationships associated with the transition from reference rates that are expected to be discontinued.
+The Company's adoption of Topic 848 during the period ended January 31, 2023, did not result in an impact on the Company's Condensed Consolidated Financial Statements.